 20. What is the annual visitation at Great Sand Dunes?

 21. Do you offer "tours" of the dunes?

-See the Schedule of Events page for information on free ranger programs, commercial tours, and other educational and recreational events.
+See the Ranger Programs page for information on free ranger programs, commercial tours, and other educational and recreational events.

 22. Do I need a permit for a wedding or for commercial filming?

 Yes.
 See the permits page for more information.